LMAP: What inspired you to become a Les Mills Instructor?

 LMAP: What do you love about being a Les Mills Instructor?

-LMAP: What advice would you give to someone who wants to become a Les Mills Instructor but does not quite feel ready?
+LMAP: What would you tell someone who is considering becoming a Les Mills Instructor, but does not quite feel ready?

 Start by chatting to your favorite Instructor.
 There’s likely to be something specific about their classes that you love, so that's worth exploring!
 Most Instructors will be happy to chat about their ‘origin story’ - i.e., how they became an Instructor, and hearing it can often inspire people into action.

 You might feel scared about putting yourself out there and in front of people; but know that we have ALL been in your shoes.
 We ALL felt nervous when we started out, so be patient with yourself; think about why you want to become an Instructor, and what you want to pass on and share with your future participants, in order to change the world for each one of them.

 You can feel assured that the certification process to become a Les Mills Instructor is fully supported.
 In addition to the Facebook group, where you connect with your fellow Trainees, it’s always a good idea to find a certified mentor that you really connect with, who can help support you through the learning journey as well.
 Some gyms have formal Mentor programs that will connect you with experienced Instructors; and in such situations often the Group Fitness Manager will also be an additional touchpoint for support.

 To follow James on Instagram check out @jamesabrennan22